What Is Negligence in Texas?

 Importance of Legal Representation

-Navigating a negligence case can be complex and requires a thorough understanding of legal principles and evidence gathering.
+Navigating a negligence case can be complex and requires a thorough understanding of legal principles and the gathering of evidence.
 Experienced attorneys play a crucial role in:

 Assessing Case Strength: Evaluating the viability of a prima facie negligence claim.